Q: What is the race cancelation policy?

 Q: Is the event chip-timed?

 A: Yes.
-We use Split Second Timing with ankle chip timing.
+We use Timing with ankle chips.
 All athletes will receive 5 splits.
 Results will be emailed to all participants as well as posted online and on this website after the event.

 Q: How many water stations are on the course?